Documentation

 Importing Sessions

-If you've been using Claude Code from the terminal, you can import those sessions into Admiral.
-The session import browser lets you browse your existing Claude Code sessions (stored in ~/.claude/projects/), search and filter by date or model, and import them with full message history preserved.
+If you've been using Claude Code or Codex from the terminal, you can import those sessions into Admiral.
+The session import browser reads the JSONL files each CLI writes (Claude Code under ~/.claude/projects/, Codex under its own config home), lets you search and filter by date or model, and imports them with full message history preserved.

 Admiral automatically detects sessions that have already been imported to avoid duplicates.
-You can select multiple sessions for batch import.
+You can preview a session's full message history in a read-only window before importing — click the eye icon on any row — and select multiple sessions for batch import.

 Session import browser

-Screenshot: The session import browser showing a list of available Claude Code sessions with date groupings, search field, and checkboxes for multi-select import.
+Screenshot: The session import browser showing a list of available CLI sessions with date groupings, search field, and checkboxes for multi-select import.

 Session Resumption